spacetelescope/stsci.tools/doc/source/index.rst

-.. pytools documentation master file, created by sphinx-quickstart on Thu Oct  7 13:09:39 2010.
+.. stsci.tools documentation master file, created by sphinx-quickstart on Thu Oct  7 13:09:39 2010.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pytools's documentation!
+Welcome to stsci.tools's documentation!
 ===================================
-The PyTOOLS package in STScI_Python provides many functions for use by multiple software packages.
+The STSCI.TOOLS package in STScI_Python provides many functions for use by multiple software packages.

 Contents: